FindLab/FindLab.github.io/source/_posts/midi-indexing.md

 Let's look at another case: you see a nice piano when hanging out downtown and you are just in a mood to play a piece of music and show off your talent to passers.
 When you sit and play, surprisingly, the piano displays the music information about what you are playing.
 When you finish, it says, well done!
-Your performence beat 95% players on this opus.
+Your performance beat 95% players on this opus.

 Imaginary scenes above are coming true.
 Now let's talk about some ideas for implementing such a technique.